Our Eyes and Ultraviolet Radiation

 Here at ENKI, we continue to do extensive research into the topic of UVR and the damage it can cause to our eyes and skin.
 Below are answers to questions that we asked ourselves.
-We continue to expand our awareness on the subject and develop high-performance eyewear that gives you the ultimate in protection and style.
-Being designers that are UV conscious, fusing style and protection are at the forefront of our creative process.
+We continue to expand our awareness of the subject and develop high-performance eyewear that gives you the ultimate in protection and style.
+Being designers who are UV conscious, fusing style and protection is at the forefront of our creative process.

 UVC is the most damaging to our skin but is mostly absorbed by the earth's ozone layer.

 Not only are ultraviolet rays harmful to your skin and eyes, but they're also responsible for around 80% of the visible signs of aging.
-Unprotected sun exposure causes an increase in our skins free radicals, which damages the DNA cells and weathers the skin, causing wrinkles and sunspots to form in the delicate skin around your eyes (ocular structure).
+Unprotected sun exposure causes an increase in our skin's free radicals, which damage the DNA cells and weather the skin, causing wrinkles and sunspots to form in the delicate skin around your eyes (the ocular structure).
 Furthermore, squinting due to the sun can cause crow's feet (photoaging) and deepen wrinkles.

 2. Photokeratitis (corneal sunburn)

 Cataracts are a gradual clouding of the eyes that destroys vision.
-The condition is commonly associated with aging; however, scientists know that those who have had constant exposure to UV rays will develop them at a more rapid rate.
-Cataracts that affect the vision are surgically removed and then replaced with an artificial lens that restores vision.
-Research shows that a healthy diet of fruit and vegetables reduces the onset of cataracts.
+The condition is commonly associated with aging; however, scientists know that those who have had constant exposure to UV rays will develop it at a more rapid rate.
+Cataracts that affect vision are surgically removed and then replaced with an artificial lens that restores vision.
+Research shows that a healthy diet of fruits and vegetables reduces the onset of cataracts.

-Pinguecula is a deposit of protein, fat or calcium.
-It is a yellowish raised growth on the conjunctiva.
-Like pterygium, it will ofter form in the corner of the eye close to the nose.
-Pterygium is a growth of fleshy pink tissue (with blood vessels) on the conjunctiva that can start as a Pinguecula.
-If left untreated, it may grow large enough to cover part of the cornea, affecting vision and, for this reason, may need to be surgically removed.
-Both are known to be caused by overexposure to UV light from the sun, wind and dust hence the name – Surfer's Eye.
+Pinguecula is a deposit of protein, fat, or calcium.
+It is a yellowish, raised growth on the conjunctiva.
+Like pterygium, it will often form in the corner of the eye close to the nose.
+Pterygium is a growth of fleshy pink tissue (with blood vessels) on the conjunctiva that can start as a pinguecula.
+If left untreated, it may grow large enough to cover part of the cornea, affecting vision, and, for this reason, may need to be surgically removed.
+Both are known to be caused by overexposure to UV light from the sun, wind, and dust, hence the name "surfer's eye."